 Antimalware vendor FireEye Inc. announced its File Malware Protection System (MPS), which detects and eliminates malware found on file shares.
-The File MPS works to prevent malicious code
+The File MPS works to prevent malicious code from spreading laterally into central data stores.

 According to a Milpitas, Calif.-based FireEye, File MPS addresses security weaknesses in Web-based email, social networking, online file transfer tools, personal storage devices and other manual means that bring files into the network.